oslele/startalk_backup/README.en.md

 -	Organization structure
 -	OA for business

-## Decentralized design and the way of deployment
+## Decentralized Design and the Way of Deployment

 1. Separations between each domain
 2. Users are connected to domains